 When you have set up an employee on your payroll, you will need to start tracking their hours and the benefits they accrue.
 This can be done using timekeeping software or a physical timesheet that employees fill out every day.
 It’s important that you let employees know what day their timesheet needs to be submitted in order to run the payroll on time.

 On the last day of the pay period, employees need to approve their time to ensure it is accurate.
 If you’re using software, there is typically a place where employees can go and approve it.
 For physical timesheets, employees will need to sign and date them.

 The first thing you need to do is calculate the gross pay for an employee during the pay period.
 Then you will need to calculate the required payroll taxes that must be deducted: federal income tax, Social Security, Medicare, and other voluntary deductions for employer-sponsored plans such as premiums on health and life insurance, retirement plan contributions, and employee stock purchase plans.

 Employers are required to pay taxes for each employee.
 This includes:

-Social Security and Medicare: Employer must match the amount withheld from employees
+Social Security and Medicare: Employers must match the amount withheld from employees